dieghernan/chulapa/devlog.md

 - highlight on a separated css
 - lazy loading of masonry and videos
 - Chulapa skin uses Ibarra Font for body
+- Masonry gets a random parameter
+- New feature: carousel